Bart-Wagenaar/rabbitmq-docker/README.md

-# rabbitmq
+# rabbitmq - docker
-RabbitMq docker extended with default merapar configuration
+RabbitMq docker extended with default Merapar configuration.
+Initialy started to allow the merapar/db2di docker to send and receive queue messages